Snowflake-Labs/sfquickstarts/site/sfguides/src/airflow-spcs/airflow-spcs.md

 Duration: 5

-In this guide, we will be walking you through how to deploy Apache Airflow application with Celery Executor in Snowpark Container services.
+In this guide, we will be walking you through how to deploy Apache Airflow application with Celery Executor in Snowpark Container Services.

 ### What You Will Build
  - Apache Airflow application with Celery Executor, using a PostgreSQL database as the metadata store backed by block storage, and persisting task logs in a Snowflake internal stage.